-- Fall: red, orange or yellow (quite spectacular in some cases, really, if you are willing to look at it objectively).
+- Fall: red, orange, or yellow (quite spectacular in some cases, as is also true of poison sumac)

-But the leaves do not tell the whole story.
-You can apply the knowledge you gain here about other plant parts to help you identify poison ivy when the leaves, alone do not have you convinced or are non-existent, as in winter (note also that this plant can also take the form of either a vine or a shrub.).
+But the leaves don't tell the whole story.
+You can apply the knowledge you gain here about other plant parts to help you identify poison ivy when the leaves, alone don't have you convinced or are non-existent, as in winter.

 For example, in the summer, if you look carefully, you can find poison ivy flowers.
-I know that may sound odd to beginners: the word "flowers" evokes images of beauty, and few would deem this plant beautiful in the summer.
+That may sound odd to beginners: The word "flowers" evokes images of beauty, and few would deem this plant beautiful in the summer.
 But poison ivy does bear clusters of small, greenish-white flowers.

-Likewise, autumn brings with it another way to identify poison ivy: by the berries (called "drupes" if you want to get technical).
-Poison ivy berries become whitish and waxy in fall (they are a pale green in late summer).
+Likewise, autumn brings with it another way to identify poison ivy: by its berries (called "drupes," technically).
+The berries become whitish and waxy in fall (they're pale green in late summer).
 Some types of wild birds eat these berries.

 - If the plant produced berries during the past summer and fall, some of those should still be around in winter (although their appearance will be somewhat weathered).

-- It is often easy to identify poison ivy plants that are older at any time of year via their aerial roots.
+- It's easy to identify poison ivy plants that are older (at any time of year) via their aerial roots.

-Note: It is necessary at this point to introduce a distinction, namely, that between the plant that we have been discussing so far (Toxicodendron radicans) and a closely-related plant named Toxicodendron rydbergii.
-What is the difference between the two types?
-Well, for our purposes, the chief difference, according to the Go Botany website, is that Toxicodendron rydbergii lacks aerial rootlets.
-So my advice for identifying poison ivy in winter applies only to Toxicodendron radicans.
+Note: It's necessary at this point to introduce a distinction between the plant that we have been discussing so far (Toxicodendron radicans) and a closely-related plant named Toxicodendron rydbergii.
+The difference between the two types, for our purposes, is that Toxicodendron rydbergii lacks aerial rootlets.
+So identifying poison ivy in winter can be easier when it comes to Toxicodendron radicans, specifically.